ManishLSN/questionnaire/README.md

 3. Open up your browser and open up the URL : localhost:2403 or 127.0.0.1:2403

-# localhost:2403/dashboard
+## localhost:2403/dashboard

-IT will open up your dashboard that helps to create collections and events.
+IT will open up your dashboard that helps to create collections and emit events.

 For more info [Link](http://deployd.com)

-# localhost:2403/admin.html
+## localhost:2403/admin.html

 1. This page respresents a list of questions.
 2. And you can post a question

-# localhost:2403/presentQuestion.html?Qid
+## localhost:2403/presentQuestion.html?Qid

-Qid = Id of the question that is to be presented to the user eg. localhost:2403/presentQuestion.html?f5b91ab886325839
+Qid = Id of the question that is to be presented to the user

+eg. localhost:2403/presentQuestion.html?f5b91ab886325839

-# localhost:2403/presentQuestion.html?Qid?mode
+## localhost:2403/presentQuestion.html?Qid?mode

 mode respresents two types of mode that is Presenter mode and Guest mode